Effective August 1, 2023, this policy has been revised. For individual changes, see the redlined version.

-The University of Iowa brings together in common pursuit of its educational goals persons of many nations, races, and creeds.
-The University is guided by the precepts that in no aspect of its programs shall there be differences in the treatment of persons because of race, creed, color, religion, national origin, age, sex, pregnancy, disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, associational preferences, or any other classification that deprives the person of consideration as an individual, and that equal opportunity and access to facilities shall be available to all.
-These principles are expected to be observed in the internal policies and practices of the University; specifically in the admission, housing, and education of students; in policies governing programs of extracurricular life and activities; and in the employment of faculty and staff personnel.
-Consistent with state and federal law, reasonable accommodations will be provided to persons with disabilities and to accommodate religious practices.
-The University shall work cooperatively with the community in furthering these principles.
+The university is committed to the principle of equal opportunity including access to facilities.
+Differences in treatment are prohibited when based on race, creed, color, religion, national origin, age, sex, pregnancy (including childbirth and related conditions), disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, or associational preferences.
+This principle must be observed in the internal policies and practices of the university; specifically in the admission, housing, and education of students; in policies governing programs of extracurricular life and activities; and in the university’s treatment of its applicants and its employees.
+Consistent with state and federal law, reasonable accommodations will be provided to persons with disabilities and to employees with known limitations related to pregnancy, childbirth, or related medical conditions, and to accommodate religious practices.
+The university shall work cooperatively with the community in furthering these principles.